pai4451/ML2021/README.md

 |13|Compression|0.75686|0.75493|9.5|Top 19% (109/590)
 |14|Life-Long Learning|NA|NA|9.2|NA
 |15|Meta Learning|NA|NA|TBD|NA

+*Ranking is based on private leaderboard

 ---

-*Ranking is based on private leaderboard
+# Usage - Viewing Jupyter notebook

-### "Sorry, something went wrong.
-Reload?" when viewing *.ipynb on Github
+Sometimes the error message "Sorry, something went wrong.
+Reload?" appears when viewing *.ipynb on a GitHub.

+We recommend using nbviewer to view the `.ipynb` files

-Copy the URL to https://nbviewer.jupyter.org/
+Simply copy the URL of this repository to https://nbviewer.jupyter.org/